diMosella/docker-homecloud/README.md

 7. Now launch the browser and enter the webserver address.
 The NextCloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-8. Install the necessary apps in NextCloud:
+8. Install the necessary apps in NextCloud (WARNING: due to severe bugs in saving edited files this is no longer recommended):

   - Community Document Server
   - ONLYOFFICE